borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 ### 4.1 Economic impact [[C](#toc)]
 {: #economic-impact }
 -- BTC gives more Economic freedom, and it makes money *SAVING simple* as it should be.
 It brings financial tools to unBanked, underBanked and underServiced world, allowing people to become almost Bankless in traditional sense (de-bank the world).
 Important aspect and one of reason why entire project was successful is because of good [**Tokenomics**](https://www.coindesk.com/learn/what-is-tokenomics-and-why-is-it-important/){:target="_blank"} - financial incentives to mine, buy, use and hold tokens.<br>
 -- Worth mentioning are the Economic Cycles.
-A phenomenon where Economy goes through boom and bust period that are manifested with bull and bear markets.
+A phenomenon where Economy goes through boom and bust period that are manifested with bullish and bearish markets.
 There is excellent explanation by famous hedge fund manager [Ray Dalio](https://www.principles.com/){:target="_blank"} in a video clip - [*How the Economic machine works*](https://www.youtube.com/watch?v=PHe0bXAIuk0){:target="_blank"}<br>
 In it he gave few simple advice, 3 rules of thumbs:<br>
 &nbsp;1.
 Don't have Debt rise faster then Income<br>